KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 - <div><b>Time:</b> \(O(m^2+n^2+mn)\).
 With the code above, traversing the bigger tree s takes \(O(m^2)\) time.
 This is because strings are immutable in Java.
 Therefore, when we append to the string m times, we are actually creating m new strings, each with length \(O(m)\).
 The same reasoning is why traversing the smaller tree t takes \(O(n^2)\) time.
 Lastly, the Java library function `indexOf()` takes \(O(mn)\) time.</div>
 - <div><b>Space:</b> \(O(m+n)\)</div>

-## Approach 4: Reduction to Substring Problem (Attempt 2: StringBuffer, indexOf) ⭐
+## Approach 4: Reduction to Substring Problem (StringBuffer, indexOf) ⭐

 <iframe src="https://leetcode.com/playground/LcwEF8ZC/shared" frameBorder="0" width="100%" height="425"></iframe>